 What is the Prime Rate?

-The Prime Lending Rate is the interest rate charged by banks to their most creditworthy customers (usually the most prominent and stable business customers).
-The rate is almost always the same amongst major banks.
-Banks make adjustments to the rate at the same time; although the rate does not adjust on any regular basis.
-The Prime Interest Rate is usually adjusted at the same time and in correlation to the adjustments of the Fed Funds Rate, which is set by a special rate setting committee of the Federal Reserve called the FOMC.
-In recent history, Prime has been set at 3% over the high end of the range for Fed Funds.
+The Prime Rate is the interest rate charged by banks to their most creditworthy customers (usually the most prominent and stable business customers).
+The prime rate is almost always the same amongst major banks.
+Banks make adjustments to the prime rate at the same time; although the rate does not adjust on any regular basis.
+The Prime Rate is usually adjusted at the same time and in correlation to the adjustments of the Fed Funds Rate, which is set by a special rate setting committee of the Federal Reserve called the FOMC.
+In recent history, the Prime Interest Rate has been set at 3% over the high end of the range for Fed Funds.

 See More Rates